Skip to main content

 In the configuration above you can see that you can set the encoder object to specify how the codebook centroids are generated.
 Weaviate’s PQ supports using two different encoders.
 The default is kmeans which maps to the traditional approach used for creating centroid.

 Alternatively, there is also the tile encoder.
 This encoder is currently experimental but does have faster import times and better recall on datasets like SIFT and GIST.
 The tile encoder has an additional distribution parameter that controls what distribution to use when generating centroids.
 You can configure the encoder by setting type to tile or kmeans the encoder creates the codebook for product quantization.
-For more details about configuration please refer to Configuration: Vector index.
+For configuration details, see Configuration: Vector index.

 Distance calculation